justincoon/ooverlap/docs/dspec/dspec.md

 The export calendar component will display the free times that both the users have filled out.
 With this calendar, you will be able to clearly see the overlaps.
 This component will ultimately be displayed once we figure out the best meeting time, and you cannot get to it before that point.

 ###E-mail Notifications
+**Edit:** Please note that this has not been implemented in the final version up for review

 The email notifications are an important component of the website.
 Via email, we plan to send the users…
 - Notification when someone wants to schedule an event
 - Notification when a group wants to schedule an event